Louisville Bats: International League (1998–2020)

 Louisville experienced a number of changes around the turn of the millennium.
 The American Association, of which the Redbirds had been members since 1982, disbanded after the 1997 season.
 Its teams were absorbed by the two remaining Triple-A leagues—the International League (IL) and Pacific Coast League (PCL), with Louisville joining the IL.
-Their 16-year relationship with the St. Louis Cardinals also ended after the 1997 season when the Cardinals chose to move their Triple-A affiliation to the Memphis Redbirds, a PCL expansion team which was located closer to St. Louis.
+Their 16-year relationship with the St. Louis Cardinals also ended after the 1997 season when the Cardinals chose to move their Triple-A affiliation to the Memphis Redbirds, a PCL expansion team.
 Louisville then became the top farm club of the Milwaukee Brewers in 1998.
 They started their time in the IL by winning the Western Division title, but in the Governors' Cup playoffs, they were eliminated in the semifinals by the Durham Bulls, 3–0.
 In 1999, the team rebranded as the Louisville RiverBats.
 The name was a dual reference to Louisville's location on the Ohio River and baseball bats, such as those manufactured locally under the Louisville Slugger brand.
 Their new logos incorporated a bat (the animal) swinging a baseball bat.
 After a second season with the Brewers, Louisville entered into a new affiliation with the Cincinnati Reds in 2000.
 They also left Cardinal Stadium for the new US$27.8 million Louisville Slugger Field.
 Located in downtown Louisville, the new ballpark seats 13,131 people with a more intimate setting than their previous facility.